 Dimethylsulfoniopropionate (DMSP) is a globally important organosulfur molecule and the major precursor for dimethyl sulfide.
 These compounds are important info-chemicals, key nutrients for marine microorganisms, and are involved in global sulfur cycling, atmospheric chemistry and cloud formation1-3.
 DMSP production was thought to be confined to eukaryotes, but heterotrophic bacteria can also produce DMSP through the pathway used by most phytoplankton 4 , and the DsyB enzyme catalysing the key step of this pathway in bacteria was recently identified 5 .
 However, eukaryotic phytoplankton probably produce most of Earth's DMSP, yet no DMSP biosynthesis genes have been identified in any such organisms.
 Here we identify functional dsyB homologues, termed DSYB, in many phytoplankton and corals.
 DSYB is a methylthiohydroxybutryate methyltransferase enzyme localized in the chloroplasts and mitochondria of the haptophyte Prymnesium parvum, and stable isotope tracking experiments support these organelles as sites of DMSP synthesis.
 DSYB transcription levels increased with DMSP concentrations in different phytoplankton and were indicative of intracellular DMSP.
 Identification of the eukaryotic DSYB sequences, along with bacterial dsyB, provides the first molecular tools to predict the relative contributions of eukaryotes and prokaryotes to global DMSP production.
 Furthermore, evolutionary analysis suggests that eukaryotic DSYB originated in bacteria and was passed to eukaryotes early in their evolution.

-Yan, J, Kuzhiumparambil, U, Bandodkar, S, Solowij, N & Fu, S 2017, 'Development and validation of a simple, rapid and sensitive LC-MS/MS method for the measurement of urinary neurotransmitters and their metabolites', ANALYTICAL AND BIOANALYTICAL CHEMISTRY, vol. 409, no. 30, pp. 7191-7199.View/Download from: UTS OPUS or Publisher's site
+Yan, J, Kuzhiumparambil, U, Bandodkar, S, Solowij, N & Fu, S 2017, 'Development and validation of a simple, rapid and sensitive LC-MS/MS method for the measurement of urinary neurotransmitters and their metabolites', ANALYTICAL AND BIOANALYTICAL CHEMISTRY, vol. 409, no. 30, pp. 7191-7199.View/Download from: Publisher's site

 Forensic science and its influence on policing and the criminal justice system have increased since the beginning of the twentieth century.
 While the philosophies of the forensic science pioneers remain the pillar of modern practice, rapid advances in technology and the underpinning sciences have seen an explosion in the number of disciplines and tools.
 Consequently, the way in which we exploit and interpret the remnant of criminal activity are adapting to this changing environment.
 In order to best exploit the trace, an interdisciplinary approach to both research and investigation is required.
 In this paper, nine postdoctoral research fellows from a multidisciplinary team discuss their vision for the future of forensic science at the crime scene, in the laboratory and beyond.
 This paper does not pretend to be exhaustive of all fields of forensic science, but describes a portion of the postdoctoral fellows' interests and skills.

-Luong, S, Kuzhiumparambil, U & Fu, S 2015, 'Elucidation of markers for monitoring morphine and its analogs in urine adulterated with pyridinium chlorochromate.', Bioanalysis, vol. 7, no. 18.View/Download from: UTS OPUS or Publisher's site
+Luong, S, Kuzhiumparambil, U & Fu, S 2015, 'Elucidation of markers for monitoring morphine and its analogs in urine adulterated with pyridinium chlorochromate.', Bioanalysis, vol. 7, no. 18.View/Download from: Publisher's site

 Currently, procedures that identify the drugs 'destroyed' in adulterated urine specimens are very limited.
 This study aimed to determine the effect of pyridinium chlorochromate (PCC) on routine opiate assays and identify reaction products formed.
 Results/methodology: Opiate-positive urines adulterated with PCC (20 and 100 mM) were analyzed using CEDIA(®) immunoassay and GC-MS. Urine and water samples spiked with 6-monoacetylmorphine, morphine and its glucuronides (10 µg/ml) and PCC (0.02-100 mM) were monitored with LC-MS, and the products characterized.PCC significantly decreased the abundance of morphine, codeine and IS.
 Adulterated water and urine samples containing 6-monoacetylmorphine, morphine and morphine-3-glucuronide yielded morphinone-3-glucuronide, 7,14-dihydroxy-6-monoacetylmorphine, 7,8-diketo-6-monoacetylmorphine and 7,8-diketo-morphine (tentative assignment).
 Reaction pathways may be different in the two matrices.

-Szabo, M, Parker, KB, Guruprasad, S, Kuzhiumparambil, U, Lilley, RM, Tamburic, B, Schliep, MT, Larkum, A, Schreiber, U, Raven, J & Ralph, PJ 2014, 'Photosynthetic acclimation of Nannochloropsis oculata investigated by multi-wavelength chlorophyll fluorescence analysis', Bioresource Technology, vol. 167, pp. 521-529.View/Download from: UTS OPUS or Publisher's site
+Szabo, M, Parker, KB, Guruprasad, S, Kuzhiumparambil, U, Lilley, RM, Tamburic, B, Schliep, MT, Larkum, A, Schreiber, U, Raven, J & Ralph, PJ 2014, 'Photosynthetic acclimation of Nannochloropsis oculata investigated by multi-wavelength chlorophyll fluorescence analysis', Bioresource Technology, vol. 167, pp. 521-529.View/Download from: Publisher's site

 Multi-wavelength chlorophyll fluorescence analysis was utilised to examine the photosynthetic efficiency of the biofuel-producing alga Nannochloropsis oculata, grown under two light regimes; low (LL) and high (HL) irradiance levels.
 Wavelength dependency was evident in the functional absorption cross-section of Photosystem II (sII (?)), absolute electron transfer rates (ETR(II)), and non-photochemical quenching (NPQ) of chlorophyll fluorescence in both HL and LL cells.
 While sII(?) was not significantly different between the two growth conditions, HL cells upregulated ETR(II) 1.6 to 1.8-fold compared to LL cells, most significantly in the wavelength range of 440-540 nm.
 This indicates preferential utilisation of blue-green light, a highly relevant spectral region for visible light in algal pond conditions.
 Under these conditions, the HL cells accumulated saturated fatty acids, whereas polyunsaturated fatty acids were more abundant in LL cells.
 This knowledge is of importance for the use of N. oculata for fatty acid production in the biofuel industry.